THE WORK THAT RECONNECTS IS A FORM OF GROUP WORK DESIGNED TO FOSTER THE DESIRE AND ABILITY TO TAKE PART IN THE HEALING OF OUR WORLD.

 About the facilitator/s

-Martin Reinholtz is a facilitator for the Work That Reconnects network, living in Oslo (Norway), and has facilitated purpose driven workshops and trainings for the past years, centered on community and organisational development.
+Martin Reinholtz is a facilitator for the Work That Reconnects network, living in Oslo (Norway), and has facilitated purpose driven workshops and trainings for the past years, centered on community and organizational development.
 Finding resonance in the transformational capacity of the WTR.

 Lately he has mostly been supporting and building grassroots activist movements.
 After working in leadership positions in Norwegian business life for over 10 years, Martin has stepwise, part- to full time chosen the path of environmental activism and climate justice for the last decade.
-Faceing and experiencing first hand, the mental, emotional and physical exhaustion that comes with bearing witness and taking prolonged non-violent direct action to stop eco-system destruction.
-His activism has led him to stopping several oil-rigs in the barents sea, protesting nuclear power plants in europe, and blocking bridges in Bulgaria.
+Facing and experiencing first hand, the mental, emotional and physical exhaustion that comes with bearing witness and taking prolonged non-violent direct action to stop eco-system destruction.
+His activism has led him to stopping several oil-rigs in the barents sea, protesting nuclear power plants in Europe, and blocking bridges in Bulgaria.